ayubero/uhi/README.md

 ---

-# Image preprocessing
+## Image preprocessing

-`preprocessing.py` enables you to merge all bands of a tile into a single .tif file.
+`preprocessing.py` enables you to merge NIR, SWIR1 and SWIR2 bands of a tile into a single .tif file.
 You can also provide a shapefile to mask the .tif file and delimit the study area boundaries.

+## Clustering
+Run `clustering.py` to cluster each pixel on map into different temperature zones depending on NIR values provided by `preprocessing.py`.